OWASP/www-chapter-princeton/index.md

 The New Jersey Chapter aims to bring together people from research, academia and industry to motivate, and empower others to pursue a career in cybersecurity.
 We are committed to offer mentorship programs to those new to cybersecurity, provide networking opportunity to like-minded people, and to build a community where everyone can openly discuss current issues/opportunities in cybersecurity.

 ## Participation
-The Open Web Application Security Project (OWASP) is a nonprofit foundation that works to improve the security of software.
+The Open Worldwide Application Security Project (OWASP) is a nonprofit foundation that works to improve the security of software.
 All of our projects ,tools, documents, forums, and chapters are free and open to anyone interested in improving application security.

 Chapters are led by local leaders in accordance with the [Chapters Policy](/www-policy/operational/chapters).
 Financial contributions should only be made online using the authorized online donation button.